 But, if you constantly do intensive tasks.
 In that case, you can set the CPU fan speed to full to temporarily cool down the CPU temperature.
 BIOS settings will also help you to find out whether the CPU fan is working properly or not.

-Clean Heatsink/CPU Fan (Cooler)
+Solution 3: Clean the Heatsink/CPU Fan (Cooler)

 Personally, this solution worked for me.
 I hadn’t cleaned my CPU Fan and Heatsink since the time I built the PC.
 And, because of that, dust was clogged in between the heatsink and processor.
 Due to that, the heatsink wasn’t able to increase the heat flow away from the processor.
 So, the heatsink basically takes the heat away and dissipates it, before the processor gets overheated.
 It doesn’t matter if you’re using a stock CPU fan or a different CPU cooler.
-You have to clean CPU Fan/Cooler from time to time.
+You have to clean the CPU Fan/Cooler from time to time.

 In a computer, the CPU heatsink is attached to the CPU fan.
 So, you have to remove the CPU fan to clean the heatsink.

-Change thermal paste/grease
+Solution 4: Change thermal paste/grease

 Apart from cleaning the CPU Fan/Cooler heatsink, one more thing you should take care of is thermal paste.
 Yes, cleaning will help reduce CPU temperature.
 But, you can reduce more by using a good thermal paste.
 If the thermal paste on the CPU surface got hardened, then you have to change it.
 On the market, you can find a lot of good thermal paste/grease with a cleaner.